 Fenway Park organist Josh Kantor ’94 has a wide-ranging repertoire thanks to fan requests from Twitter.

-Fulfilling a key part of its strategic plan, the alumni board is moving forward with a membership that looks a lot more like the Brandeis community.
+Fulfilling a key part of its strategic plan, the alumni board now has a membership that looks a lot more like the Brandeis community.

 We want to hear from you!
 Take this brief survey to help us improve Brandeis Magazine.